 - 1 teaspoon oregano

 Just mix it all together and store it in a little jar.
 It keeps forever.
 If you want to make a larger batch to keep on hand, just double or triple the recipe.
 If you prefer it less spicy, leave out the chilli flakes.

-I also ended up making my own croutons for this salad because I didn't have any on hand.
-If you are stuck with no croutons, making your own is super easy.
+- You can make your own croutons, it’s easy.
 Literally just cut up bread in small cubes, drizzle it with olive oil put it in the oven for about 5-8 minutes until crunchy.
 You can easily add herbs or seasoning to the croutons if you like.